ambianic/ambianic-pnp/README.md

 Ambianic Plug and Play (PnP) allows Ambianic UI users to discover local Ambianic Edge devices automaticallyand control them remotely on the go.

 Ambianic PnP is a NodeJS server side app that normally runs on a host with public IP which can be accessed at all times by Ambianic UI client devices and Ambianic Edge devices.
-It acts as a WebRTC peer discovery and signaling server.
+It acts as a [WebRTC peer discovery](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) server.

 By default Ambianic UI and Ambianic Edge devices use the Ambianic PnP service at pnp.ambianic.ai.
 The service is available for FREE to all users, but is not recommended for business critical application as it does not provide any strict uptime or SLA guarantees.
 For such cases, it is better to deploy and configure your own Ambianic PnP server.